Calcium Citrate Malate (CCM)

 Compound Salt vs Physical Blend

-CCM is NOT a simple physical mixture of calcium citrate + calcium malate — it is a specific compound salt (e.g., hexa-calcium dicitrate trimalate) with unique X-ray diffraction pattern, higher solubility, and distinct dissolution kinetics from the individual salts.
+CCM is not a simple physical mixture of calcium citrate + calcium malate — it is a specific compound salt (e.g., hexa-calcium dicitrate trimalate) with unique X-ray diffraction pattern, higher solubility, and distinct dissolution kinetics from the individual salts.

 Enhanced Solubility